kev231998/probemon/README.md

   -v, --version         show version and exit
 ```

+### Note about non utf-8 SSID
+For SSID that we can't decode in utf-8, we can't store them as is in the db.
+So we encode them in base64 and store prepended with `b64_`.

 ## mapot.py
 A flask *app* to serve in real time the probe requests stats and charts.